 The HP Omen 30L is a big-box gaming PC that feels like one you build.
 The latest design adds more airflow with an intake fan, plus sleek glass front and side panels and still has an easy-access panel to get to the most critical components.
 Oh, and of course the new intake fan has some sleek RGB to go with the new logo and the rest of the system.

 The version we tested, with a 10th Gen Intel Core i9 and an RTX 3080 proved powerful in our gaming benchmarks and productivity tests.
 We do wish that HP had a more powerful CPU cooler, as the single 120 mm fan isn't always enough for the Intel Core i9.

 The addition of name-brand parts is also nice to see.
 There's little, if anything, proprietary about the system, which includes a micro-ATX motherboard, WD Black SSD, Seagate HDD and a 750W power supply.
 That's the special sauce that makes it feel a bit more like an enthusiast machine than some alternatives.

 If you can't find the model we tested, there are a variety of other options, including some with AMD processors:

 Gaming PCs You Can Get During the Component Shortage

-Right now, we're going through a global component shortage, which has made it difficult to buy the best CPUs, the best GPUs and really anything that goes in a gaming PC at all.
+Right now, we're going through a global component shortage, which has made it difficult to buy the best CPUs for gaming, the best GPUs and really anything that goes in a gaming PC at all.
 In turn, people are turning to buy anything they can, including full-built gaming PCs, even if they only need a few parts.
 This is especially the case with Nvidia's RTX graphics cards.